 In previous years, grants to projects in the States were approved on an individual project basis, but at the outset of 1976-77 this approach was changed.
 Financial allocations to the States now take the form of annual block grants for each State's total approved programme, including projects conducted by non-government organisations operating at State or local levels.
 Under these arrangements, the States have responsibility for determining the allocations to individual projects from their respective block grants, and have flexibility in the movement of funds from one approved project to another, to meet changing circumstances.
 The block grant system involves the Commonwealth Government in broad policy issues; in seeking agreement with the States on the inclusion of projects in annual programmes and the broad priorities therein; and, in conjunction with the States, in evaluation and progress reporting.
 The States have primary responsibility for detailed administration of their annual programmes.
-Commonwealth Government funding to projects conducted by the States or by non-government organisations funded through the States was in 1978 made on the basis of 50 per cent of capital and operating costs.
-In addition to funds provided to the States for projects at State or local levels, the Commonwealth Government provides funds, generally on a 100 per cent basis, direct to approved national projects conducted by non-government organisations.
+Commonwealth Government funding to projects conducted by the States or by non-government organisations funded through the States has been made on the basis of 50 per cent of capital and operating costs since 1978.
+In addition to funds provided to the States for projects at State or local levels, the Commonwealth Government provides funds, generally on a 100 per cent basis, direct to approved national projects conducted by nongovernment organisations.

-An amount of \$6.4m has been provided to cover the cost of projects conducted by national organisations including the Family Medicine Program and the National Alcohol and Industry Program.
+An amount of \$6.0m has been provided to cover the cost of projects conducted by national organisations including the Family Medicine Program and the National Alcohol and Industry Program.

 The Commonwealth Government is concerned that assistance should be available to women and children in crisis situations and regards the financing of women's refuges as a matter of importance.
-An amount of \$3m has been provided for 1978-79 to meet up to 75 per cent of operating costs and up to 50 per cent of the capital costs of women's refuges approved under the Community Health Program.
+An amount of \$3.6m has been provided for 1979-80 to meet up to 75 per cent of operating costs and up to 50 per cent of the capital costs of women's refuges approved under the Community Health Program.

-During 1978-79, the Commonwealth Government intended to make \$57.4m available for allocation under the Community Health Program.
-Of this \$57.4m, \$48.3m will be available to the States in the form of block grants, of which Victoria expects to receive \$13.9m.
-Most of the remaining \$9.1m will be absorbed by national projects financed directly by the Commonwealth Government.
+During 1979-80, the Commonwealth Government intended to make \$59.3m available for allocation under the Community Health Program.
+Of this \$59.3m, \$53.3m will be available to the States in the form of block grants, of which Victoria expects to receive \$14.07m.
+The remaining \$6.0m will be absorbed by national projects financed directly by the Commonwealth Government.